 Any systems and processes that we have developed that are designed to protect customer information and prevent data loss and other security incidents cannot provide absolute security.
 In addition, we may not successfully implement remediation plans to address all potential exposures.
 It is possible that we may have to expend additional financial and other resources to address these problems.
 Failure to prevent or mitigate data loss or other security incidents could expose us or our customers to a risk of loss or misuse of such information, cause customers to lose confidence in our data protection measures, damage our reputation, adversely affect our operating results or result in litigation or potential liability for us.
+For example, our agreements with customers may require that we indemnify the customer for liability arising from data incidents under the terms of our agreements with these customers.
+These indemnification obligations could be significant and may exceed the limits of any applicable insurance policy we maintain.
 While we maintain insurance coverage that may, subject to policy terms and conditions, cover certain aspects of cyber risks, this insurance coverage is subject to a retention amount and may not be applicable to a particular incident or otherwise may be insufficient to cover all our losses beyond any retention.
 Similarly, we expect to continue to make significant investments in our information technology infrastructure.
 The implementation of these investments may be more costly or take longer than we anticipate, or could otherwise adversely affect our business operations, which could negatively impact our financial position, results of operations or cash flows.

-Intellectual property infringement actions against us could be costly and time consuming to defend and may result in business harm if we are unsuccessful in our defense in the future.
+Intellectual property infringement actions against us could be costly and time consuming to defend and may result in business harm if we are unsuccessful in our defense.

+Third parties may assert, including by means of counterclaims against us as a result of the assertion of our intellectual property rights, that our products, services or technology, or the operation of our business, violate their intellectual property rights.
+We are currently subject to such assertions, including patent infringement claims, and may be subject to such assertions in the future.
 These assertions may also be made against our customers who may seek indemnification from us.
 In the ordinary course of business, we enter into agreements that contain indemnity obligations whereby we are required to indemnify our customers against these assertions arising from our customers' usage of our products, services or technology.
 As the competition in our industry increases and the functionality of technology offerings further overlaps, these claims and counterclaims could become more common.
 We cannot be certain that we do not or will not infringe third parties' intellectual property rights.